 Step back in time

 Pull up stumps with an icy beer in the unassuming front bar of The Globe Hotel, an iconic landmark that’s stood since 1855 in the heart of Rylstone.
 Bounty from the chef’s garden makes for a heartwarming soup enjoyed by the fire (and there’s a good list of local wines).
 Sweet tooths can relive their childhood with hard-boiled lollies, peanut brittle and rocky road from The Lollipop Shop (50 Louee Street).
 For more time travel, drive 60 minutes north to Gulgong, the home town of Henry Lawson, where narrow streets and memorabilia from yesteryear can be found.

 Stay in boutique luxury

 Unwind in the luxury boutique apartments at Perry Street Hotel in the heart of Mudgee.
 The historic two-storey property, built in 1862, blends modern comforts with old-world charm and the sprawling balcony offers sun and the perfect place to enjoy the papers in the morning.
-Wander just out of town to Bunnamagoo Estate Wines, the Paspaley Group’s five-hectare estate, for a garden picnic paired with a 2017 tempranillo and to shop the collection of exquisite pearls.
+Wander just out of town to Bunnamagoo Estate Wines (pictured above), the Paspaley Group’s five-hectare estate, for a garden picnic paired with a 2017 tempranillo and to shop the collection of exquisite pearls.